AngeloGalav/iot-smart-alarm/README.md

 > [!WARNING]
 > Remember to add your user to the `uucp` or `dialout` group!!
 (Arch or Debian respectively).

+> [!WARNING]
+> You may need to change the permission of Grafana's data folder for it to work properly.
+> To do that, simply run the command:
+> `chown -R $USER grafana/data  && chmod -R 777 grafana/data`

 ## Tasks

 - [ ] ESP32 alarm